Farhana57/zaman-traders/README.md

-# Jahan Traders - Jute Products Web Application
+# Zaman Traders - Jute Products Web Application

 A full-stack web application built for **Jahan Traders** to showcase and manage eco-friendly jute products, featuring a modern React frontend and a robust backend.